-It is said that after dark Silverwing descended to land beside her slain cousins.
-Later, the singers would tell of how she tried to lift Vermithor’s wing three times with her nose, as if to try and make him fly again, but according to Archmaester Gyldayn this is most likely a fable.
+It is said that after dark Silverwing, who had fled into the sky when the battle began, descended to land beside the slain dragons.
+Later, the singers would tell of how she tried to lift Vermithor’s wing three times with her nose, as if to try and make him fly again.
+According to Archmaester Gyldayn this is most likely a fable.

 Known dragonriders of Vermithor

 - ↑ 1.00 1.01 1.02 1.03 1.04 1.05 1.06 1.07 1.08 1.09 1.10 1.11 1.12 The Princess and the Queen.